-Forth, the guidelines clearly recognize that issues related to benefit sharing should be considered and reviewed by ECs (section 7), by looking at “how the benefits of the research will be disseminated to the community”.
+Fifth, the guidelines clearly recognize that issues related to benefit sharing should be considered and reviewed by ECs (section 7), by looking at “how the benefits of the research will be disseminated to the community”.
 It is also clarified that “post research plan/benefit sharing” is one of the element that should be reviewed by an EC “if research on biological material and/or data leads to commercialization”; and that in human genetic testing research, the consent form may include explanations/details on “issues related to ownership rights, IPR concerns, commercialization aspects, benefit sharing”.

-Fifth, specific issues related to post-research benefit (that is a specific way to implement benefit sharing) arise when research is conducted during humanitarian emergencies and disasters (12.6):” sponsors and researchers should strive to continue to provide beneficial interventions, which were part of the research initiative, even after the completion of research and till the local administrative and social support system is restored to provide regular services”.
+Finally, specific issues related to post-research benefit (that is a specific way to implement benefit sharing) arise when research is conducted during humanitarian emergencies and disasters (12.6):” sponsors and researchers should strive to continue to provide beneficial interventions, which were part of the research initiative, even after the completion of research and till the local administrative and social support system is restored to provide regular services”.
 Research conducted in emergency/disaster and involving a foreign researcher/institution, should also provide benefit by helping “in developing the capacity of local researchers and sites, and provide key learning points to the policy makers and the community (12.9.5).

 Discussion

-Benefit sharing in the new guidelines
+Benefit sharing (maximization of benefit) in the new guidelines

-The new guidelines comprehensively cover the “traditional” ethics issues, such as the informed consent process and the independent ethics review, as well as various new “contemporary issues”, such as the use of underprivileged and vulnerable groups as participants, the research on emerging technologies, and the post-trial access of research benefits to participants and their communities.
-The latter goes beyond the simple post-trial access “for the participants”: it can be seen as a specific way to implement benefit sharing at community level, that is the moral obligation to make any newly-developed therapeutic, preventive or diagnostic intervention promptly and routinely available to all those in need in the community that hosted the research.
+The new guidelines comprehensively cover the “traditional” ethics issues, such as the informed consent process and the independent ethics review, as well as various new “contemporary issues”, such as the use of underprivileged and vulnerable groups as participants, the research on emerging technologies, and the “post-trial access of research benefits to participants and their communities”.
+The latter, already present in the previous version, goes beyond the simple post-trial access “for the participants”: it is generally described as a way to implement benefit sharing at community level, that is the moral obligation to make any newly-developed therapeutic, preventive or diagnostic intervention promptly and routinely available to all those in need in the community that hosted the research.
 However, post-trial access is only applicable to studies that actually result in, or contribute to, the development of a new therapeutic, preventive or diagnostic intervention, and it represents only one of the possible forms that benefit sharing can take.
-Others include improved access to quality health care for the research community, upgrade/support for the local health services, capacity-building for research and routine care purposes, etc. (16).
+Other authors thus include improved access to quality health care for the research community, upgrade/support for the local health services, capacity-building for research and routine care purposes, etc. (16).

-At a superficial reading, it could appear that the new guidelines do not consider benefit sharing as a central ethics principle, since it is not mentioned as such as a principle.
+At a first reading, it seems that the guidelines do not consider benefit sharing as a central ethics principle, since it is not mentioned as such as a principle.
 However, it seems to us that the principle of “maximization of benefit” may and should be read as translation of the concept of “benefit sharing”.
-The alternative wording is meant, rather than minimizing the importance of the principle, to emphasize the moral obligation to make the best effort to design the best (maximal) possible benefit sharing measures per each research, based on the characteristics of the research, of the community and of any other contextual determinants.
+The alternative wording could, rather than minimizing the importance of the principle, emphasize the moral obligation to make the best effort to design the best (maximal) possible benefit sharing measures per each research, based on the characteristics of the research, of the community and of any other contextual determinants.
 The emphasis on this principle is echoed by the emphasis put by the guidelines on distributive justice as a privileged approach to build an ethical framework for research.
-However, the failure to use the most commonly used/accepted wording may trigger the risk that “quick readers” fail to recognize the central role given to benefit sharing (or maximization of benefit) in the ethics review of a research protocol.
+However, the failure to use the most commonly used/accepted wording of “benefit sharing” entails a risk that readers fail to recognize the central role given to benefit sharing (or maximization of benefit) in the ethics review of a research protocol.